Leibee/Leibee/README.md

 ## 👋 Hello, I am Leibyte!

-I am a technology/IT enthusiast and an experienced former Roblox developer.<br>
+I am a technology/IT enthusiast and an experienced former ROBLOX developer.<br>

 With 9 years of development experience, I mainly specialise in building and I have a small amount of experience in scripting in Luau.